yukun-dong/how-to/[Document]-Notification-(Preview-feature).md

 And a quick fix could be:
 - **Clean your notification storage** (by default for local case it's `.notification.localstore.json`)

+  After cleaning, message or re-install your bot in Teams to ensure the new installation is up-to-date.

 Technically, each stored notification installation is bound with one bot.
 If you are able to check your notification storage, its `bot` field should match the bot you are running (E.g., the bot id contains the same GUID).